convox/docs/docs/introduction/installation.md

 # CLI Installation

-The `convox` command line tool makes building, configuring, scaling, and securing your apps straightforward.
+The `convox` command line tool makes building, configuring, scaling, and securing your Apps straightforward.

 Here are some of the highlights: